mitchbryson/arduino_security_system/README.md

-# arduino_security_system
+# Workshop on building an Arduino-based security sensor

-Resources for a Arduino-based workshop on building a "high-tech" security system using an ultrasonic range sensor
+Resources for a Arduino-based workshop on building a security system using an ultrasonic range sensor and buzzer.

+Click on the file "security_system.ino" above to access the code for the device.

+The pdf worksheets describe the steps in building the circuit and programming the device.

+You can watch a video demo of the final project here (TBC).